excalidraw/excalidraw-libraries/README.md

 - All library items should be reusable and not just limited to your personal use case.
 - Don't republish (copy/paste) items from other libraries without making any significant changes.
-- Each item should stand on its own and add value.
+- In general, each item should be usable and stand on its own.
-Eg Adding single square or a squiggly line doesn't meet standard.
+- Don't publish items which are easy to create directly.
+For example, a single arrow or a square.
 - Don't publish items which are easy to create directly.
 For example, a single arrow or a square.

 Check out our existing [libraries](https://libraries.excalidraw.com/?theme=light&sort=default) to get started.